jdormit/txtpic/readme.md

     OPTIONS:
-    -c, --character-set <CHARACTERS>    An alternate character set to use -p, --preset <PRESET NAME>          A preset character set to use [default: small]  [values: small, medium, large] -w, --width <WIDTH>                 An approximate width value for the result [default: 80]
+    -c, --character-set <CHARACTERS>    An alternate character set to use -p, --preset <PRESET NAME>          A preset character set to use [default: small]  [values: small, medium, large, emoji] -w, --width <WIDTH>                 An approximate width value for the result [default: 80]

     ARGS:
     <IMAGE>    The input image

     Note: the --width option attempts find a width close to the target width that preserves the aspect ratio of the original image.
 For certain images, there may be only one or two valid widths within a reasonable range, so the --width option may not appear to have an effect.
     In this case, try extremely high or extremely low width values to affect the output.

 ## Example
 Here is an adorable cat.